hepabolu/programming-by-stealth/docs/pbs86.md

 ### (Fat) Arrow Functions

 ES6 introduced a new syntax for declaring functions that’s shorter to write, but mostly similar in effect to function expressions/literals.
-So-called [fat arrow functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions), or _arrow function expressions_ can be used anywhere a JavaScript value can be used.
+So-called [fat arrow functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions), or _arrow function expressions_, can be used anywhere a JavaScript value can be used.
 Note that, like function expressions, **fat arrow functions are not hoisted**.

 Ignoring the visual differences for now, the big differentiation between arrow functions and regular functions is that arrow functions do not get their own `this` variable.
 Instead, they inherit their `this` from their containing scope.
 (More on the often confusing `this` keyword in the upcoming instalment on objects as prototype/class instances.)